skylander86/lambda-text-extractor/README.md

 - Rich Text Format (using [UnRTF](https://www.gnu.org/software/unrtf/) v0.21.9),
 - CSV and Text files (duh)

-The extracted text will always be encoded in UTF-8.

 ## Deploying on AWS Lambda

 We use [apex](http://apex.run/) for our development toolchain to manage AWS lambda functions.